Berkeley-MDes/tdf-fa23-liamhatakenaka/README.md

 After this, the last thing I needed to do was add a rectangle which would act as the hole for the charger's accompanying cable.
 This was the part of the design that I mocked the most iterations of in my sketches, having eventually settled on having it simply go off to the side.

+(add photo of cable part)

+Finally, I was done and ready to print.
+Only once I brought my file to the Maker Space to be printed and had Cody look at my work did I learn how inefficiently I had made my phone stand.
+Cody walked me through the steps of how he would have done it, and it was much, much more intuitive.
+Rather than spamming the "move" function, he was able to move the charger recess onto the back wall of the stand in a few simple steps:
+(insert photo of codys work)
+1. Used "DeBrep" to deconstruct the phone stand and find the back wall
+2. Used "list" and a number slider to find the exact number that represented the back wall
+3. Used "DePlane" and "Area" to be used with the "Orient" function which would orient the cylinder directly onto the back wall of the stand
+From here, he simply used the "sDiff" function to create the recess, then repeating the same steps for the accompanying cable hole.

+This ended up not only being a much more intuitive and efficient way of creating my phone stand, but it also eliminated the need for the inner cylinder support that my previous iteration had.
+This prevented my file from needing as many supports when 3D printing, which is especially helpful considering how small the hole was that I would have to get the supports out of.

+(Original stand with supports) (new stand with few supports)

+Now, all I had to do was print

+(photo of it printing)

 ### Report 2 - Week of 9/7/2023

 ### _Reflections_